FrankLef/cookiecutter-pkg/README.md

 ![Pre-commit](https://img.shields.io/badge/precommit-2.20.0-blue)
 <!-- badges: end -->

-Cookiecutter for simple projects by Ephel.
+Cookiecutter for simple packages by Ephel.
 This cookiecutter tries to use the most modern Python setup without the full complexity of [Hypermodern Python cookiecutter].

 ## Features